z-dev/web-training/courses/core/7-sass.md

 You'll:

-* Have a good understanding of Sass.
+* Have a general understanding of Sass.
+* Have a good understanding of:
+  * Variables
+  * Importing

+Other than importing / variables, the other features are a nice to have right now.

 # Prerequisites